smurferson1/MineControl/README.md

 ## Key Un-features

 - Only supports one GPU miner and one CPU miner at a time.
 One of each, that's it.
-- Not internationalized, translated, or respectful of Windows regional settings.
+- Most temperature/power management features are GPU-only.
-- Kind of ugly.
+- Not internationalized, translated, or respectful of most Windows regional settings.
 - Not very user friendly.
-- Chart data and stats can't be archived or restored.
+- Chart data and stats aren't remembered or archived, i.e. you lose them when MineControl closes.
 - Probably some allowed configurations that would make no sense or cause errors or crashes.
 - Engineering: badly engineered with a bunch of logic attached to the form and stuff.
 Sorry.

-- Most temperature and power management features are GPU-only.
+See Issues area for comprehensive list, and add to it if you find a bug.

 ## Requirements

 - Windows 10 x64 (at least)
-- .NET 5
+- .NET 5 installed
 - A hardware monitor app, *if* MineControl should monitor hardware sensors and automate actions based on sensor readings.
 - A GPU controller app, *if* MineControl should automate GPU power stepping for temperature control.
 - A GPU and/or CPU miner app that outputs to a console window, *if* MineControl should aggregate GPU/CPU miner data and control their execution.